wechaty/docusaurus/docusaurus/docs/contributing/overview.md

 See [creating your puppet providers](../puppet-providers/diy.md) to help expand the RPA for Wechaty.

+**Tips:**
+If you want to add new features or change the API, please submit an issue first to make sure no one else is already working on the same thing and discuss the implementation and API details with maintainers and users by creating an issue.
+When everything is settled down, you can submit a pull request.

+Make sure to add tests for your features and bug fixes and update the documentation (see below) before submitting your code!

+### Contribute Support

+If you spot something new, open an issue using a [template](https://github.com/wechaty/openapi/issues/new/choose).
+We'll use the issue to have a conversation about the problem you want to fix.

+- Fix typos in documentation
+- Translate documentation to your local language
+- Write tutorials and blog posts, see more: https://github.com/wechaty/wechaty.js.org/tree/master/jekyll/_posts
+- Answer questions on the Wechaty Developers Home or Github issues
+- Organize Wechaty meetups or user groups in your area

+Contact rui@Wechaty.io to learn more

 If you think working _with_ Wechaty is fun, wait until you start working _on_ it.
 Really, **ANYONE** can do something to help make Wechaty better and greater!